yogdaan/git-from-scratch/README.md

 ## Language

-I will be using Javascript for making this project.
+I will be using javascript for making this project.
 I don't have any specific reason for choosing this language.
-Let's just go with the flow :P
+Let's just go with the flow.

 ## Author